Lin-jun-xiang/awesome-vscode-extensions/README.md

 ## :computer: Remote WSL & Dev Container

 ### Remote WSL
-* vscode will open in the `Windows Subsystem Linux` environment.
+* vscode will open . in `Windows Subsystem Linux` environment
-* You can edit files within the `WSL` environment in the vscode editor without using `vim` or `nano`.
+* You can edit files in `WSL` environment in vscode editor without using `vim` or `nano`.

 > Usage:
-> 1. `ctrl+shift+p`: open the command palette.
+> 1. `ctrl+shift+p`: open command panel .
-> 2. `WSL: New WSL Window`: open the `WSL` environment within vscode.
+> 2 . `WSL: New WSL Window`: Open `WSL` environment in vscode .

 <img src="img/2023-03-20-11-47-42.png" width="60%">

 ### Dev-Container
-* With the help of `Docker`, the entire development environment within vscode can run in a container, including editing, terminal, debugging, and execution.
+* With `Docker`, the entire development environment inside vscode can run in the container, including editing, terminal, debugging, executing .

-* You can perform various development tasks such as `Node.js`, `Python`, `Java`, etc. in the most comfortable way within an environment with only `Docker` and vscode installed, without the need to install corresponding runtime and compilation software.
+* `Node.js`, `Python`, `Java`, etc. and other development tasks, only need to install `Docker` and vscode, no need to install the corresponding runtime and compiling software.

 <img src="img/2023-03-20-11-48-43.png" width="60%">